JohnOlutubo/rentitdemo/README.md

 # rentitdemo

-A demo app to help conceptualize an Idea of mine
+A demo app to help conceptualize an Idea of mine!